 The Importance of Tactical, Notification, & Response Times

-- Tactical Time: the time it takes a victim or witness to realize what is happening and call 911 – 5-7 minutes.
+Tactical Time – the time it takes a victim or witness to realize what is happening and call 911 (5-7 minutes).

-- Notification Time: the time it takes a 911 call to be processed and first responders dispatched – 4-11 minutes.
+Notification Time – the time it takes a 911 call to be processed and first responders dispatched (4-11 minutes).

-- Response Time: the time it takes for a first responder to be on the scene and act – 4-18 minutes.
+Response Time – the time it takes for a first responder to be on the scene and act (4-18 minutes).

 “When an active killer strikes, whether it’s at a school or any public place, the amount of time it takes from the initial chaos to making the call to the police has been identified by Ed Sanow as 5-7 minutes.
 That’s tactical time.
-With a touch of a panic button in the SchoolGuard® app, this critical notification time to police is sped up and 911 and surrounding first responders are notified instantaneously.” – Ron Borsch, Retired Police Officer and Owner of Active Response Training
+With a touch of a panic button in the SchoolGuard app, this critical notification time to police is sped up and 911 and surrounding first responders are notified instantaneously.” – Ron Borsch, Retired Police Officer and Owner of Active Response Training

 What Can Be Learned from Parkland

-- They had to explain their emergency to the Coral Springs 911 dispatcher first.
+1. They had to explain their emergency to the Coral Springs 911 dispatcher first.

-- Then the dispatcher told each person to standby while they called Broward County Regional Communications.
+2. The dispatcher told each person to standby while they called Broward County Regional Communications.

-- The Coral Springs dispatcher then told the BSO dispatcher about the caller on the line with a police emergency.
+3. The Coral Springs dispatcher then told the BSO dispatcher about the caller on the line with a police emergency.

 Easy-to-Use Guard911® Apps Save Lives

 The only control we have in these situations is to take direct life-saving action “because the remainder of the control is in the hands of the active killer,” Ron Borsch explains.
 Research suggests when waiting on law enforcement, the average casualty count is 14, but when people are notified right away, casualties average 2.5.
 So how do you get immediate notification to all levels of help in an instant?
-With easy-to-use technology, like the Guard911® apps.
+With easy-to-use technology, like the Guard911 apps.

 We Must Protect Our Children’s Lives NOW

-Today, because of the increase in active shooter incidents, our law enforcement agencies have adopted somewhat of a universal response plan.
-They now rush to the scene (once they’ve been notified in the first 4-11 minutes), actively search for the killer, and neutralize the threat to minimize body count.
-However, without Guard911, the issue still remains – how to expedite tactical and notification times so that our children can be saved when the unthinkable happens again.
-And it will.
+Today, because of the increase in active shooter incidents, our law enforcement agencies have adopted a universal response plan.
+They now rush to the scene (once they’ve been notified in the first 4-11 minutes), actively search for the killer, and neutralize the threat to save lives.